 Emma is currently employed full-time as a Senior Clinical Psychologist in a London NHS Mental Health Foundation Trust.

 Emma regularly provides clinical supervision, consultation and training to trainee & qualified mental health professionals, and is a visiting lecturer on post-graduate & doctoral psychology courses at the Institute of Psychiatry, Psychology and Neuroscience (IOPPN) at King’s College London and University College London (UCL)

 Emma has published in a range of highly respected peer-reviewed journals & presented at a number of national & international conferences.
-She has recently edited a psychological therapy manual, which will published late 2017.

 - Doctorate in Clinical Psychology (DClinPsy) Royal Holloway, University of London 2010

 - Post Graduate Certificate (PGDip) in CBT for Psychosis Institute of Psychiatry, Psychology and Neuroscience 2016

 - Master of Science (MSc) in Forensic Psychology Middlesex University 2005

 - Bachelor of Science (BSc Hons) in Psychology & Criminology Middlesex University 2001

 Affiliations / memberships